runtimeverification/haskell-backend/docs/hooks.md

 ### MAP.keys_list

-Takes a map and returns a set of its keys.
+Takes a map and returns a list of its keys.

 ~~~
     hooked-symbol keys_list{}(Map{}) : List{}